Korporal/Valence.Net/README.md

 # Valence.Net
-A .Net component for programmatic access to the Brightspace REST API.
+A .Net component for programmatic access to the Brightspace REST API "Valence".

 This repository contains a class library component designed to encapsulate access to the Valence REST API provided by Desire To Learn as part of their Brightspace product offering.